-Spain’s tourist hotspots of Ibiza, Mallorca, Menorca and Formentera will be removed from the green list from 19 July due to concerns over rising Covid cases.
+Spain’s tourist hotspots of Ibiza, Mallorca, Menorca and Formentera were removed from the green list on 19 July due to concerns over rising Covid cases.

 Speaking about the changes to the Balearic Islands on 14 July, Shapps told reporters: “Unfortunately when we put them on the green watchlist from then we’ve seen the rates double, and also the rates of positivity of these tests double, meaning that we’re going to have to move quickly.”

-The new rules come into place from 4am on 19 July.
+The new rules came into place from 4am on 19 July.

 What are the rules for entering Spain?

 For those travelling to Spain, there are a variety of rules which must be adhered to before entry to the country is permitted.